 What are the most common injuries and pains in table tennis?
 Players often suffer from upper extremities pain such as wrist, elbow, ankle and shoulder joints.
 Diagnosis, treatment, and prevention of common table tennis injuries are very important for your safety.
 Physicians and doctors can provide informed advice and treatment recommendations, but you should read this article to prevent unnecessary injuries.

 Is table tennis safe?

 Table tennis is one of the most popular sports in the world.
 This sport is suitable for all ages and all levels: From 7 years old to 77 years old.
 So in general, table tennis is safe!
 Much safer than football, tennis, badminton, etc.

 However, at a high level, physical demands for the top athlete are known to expose to various musculoskeletal injuries (mostly soft tissue problems).
 These problems are usually a result of overuse of some specific muscle groups.
 With the bigger ball (new trends), many top players suffer from the injury problem.

 Table tennis is safe, but muscle strain and soft tissue injuries are a huge problem!

 At the amateur level, injuries are also common.
 Personally, I know many beginners (junior and senior) suffers from small injuries.
 Incidence of injuries varies with age, gender and level of experience(beginners, intermediate, advanced level).

-There are in general 5 types of injuries in table tennis, which is presented below.
+There are in general 5 types of injuries in table tennis, which are presented below.

 Why do we feel pain after long training?